andrastantos/brew/docs/cpu/decode.rst

 Term 3 has an XOR at the very end (:code:`(FIELD_B & 1 != FIELD_A & 1)`).
 This term can be decomposed into 2 4-term AND expressions, for essentially 0x20ef and 0x20fe (plus the 0x3... variants).

-In essense the critical path is a 16-bit compare followed by 6-way OR (for the full term) or a 15-bit compare followed by a 4-way OR (for the simplified term).
+In essence the critical path is a 16-bit compare followed by 6-way OR (for the full term) or a 15-bit compare followed by a 4-way OR (for the simplified term).

 .. note::
   It seems that Cyclone V has 5-bit LUTs.
 That would mean that one can compare 15 bits in 3 LUTs.
 Then, another LUT could be used to generate a single output bit.
 That is to say a 15-bit comparator has a 2-LUT latency.
 The 4 comparators can be combined in a